For the Inner Temple Yearbook 2001

 The European Circuit

 The European Circuit aims to hold regular conferences dealing with matters of relevance to its members.
 The first such conference will be held in Brussels probably at the beginning of December (2001).
 The subject matter will be “Transfrontier practice – problems and solutions”.
-The conference will bring together not only practitioners from a wide range of backgrounds and differing experiences but also it is hoped representatives of the Court of Justice European Commission and the CCBE.
+The conference will bring together not only practitioners from a wide range of backgrounds and differing experiences but also representatives of the Court of Justice European Commission and the CCBE.
 A Commission official will be invited to speak not only on the Establishment Directive but also on the new initiatives from DG Justice and Home Affairs to create European dispute resolution networks.
-It will also provide a forum for the discussion of ways ahead for the development of transnational practice in the main spheres of practice, such as general practice, criminal and commercial law.
-Details of the conference will be on the Circuit website shortly.
-Membership forms are also on the website.
+It will provide a forum for the discussion of ways ahead for the development of transnational practice in the main spheres of practice, such as general practice, criminal and commercial law.

-Since the idea of a European Circuit was mooted last year, the circuit affairs have been very pleasantly surprised by the level of interest in it.
-It would appear that the Circuit’s creation has tapped into a need that has long been unfulfilled.
-Since its launch a few months ago, the Circuit’s membership has grown to a figure of nearly 100 people, with new expressions of interest regularly being received.
+Since the idea of a European Circuit was mooted, the circuit affairs have been very pleasantly surprised by the level of interest in it.
+It appears that the Circuit’s creation has tapped into a need that has long been unfulfilled.
+Since its launch few months ago, the Circuit’s membership has grown to a figure of nearly 100 people, with new expressions of interest regularly being received.

 The Circuit will provide a forum for its members to: